esenecal/startup/notes.md

 ### Node.js

 Node.js is for deploying JS outside of a browser.
 You can run ```node``` in the command line to open a JS interpreter.
+It essentially opened up JS from not just browser work, but also running on a server.
+So, it can run the entire stack, not just the browser.
+It takes the V8 engine and runs it in a console instead of a browser.

 To install node, run these commands: